Our Team

 In addition to clinical practice, Dr. Croft-Caderao teaches CBT at UT Southwestern and provides supervision in CBT at SMU.
 She completed specialized training in Exposure and Response Prevention and Prolonged Exposure and trained within a variety of institutions including SMU’s Anxiety Research & Treatment Program, Parkland Hospital Psychiatry Consult Liaison Team, and several college counseling centers.

-Dr. Croft-Caderao is from South Texas and is mother to a precious toddler, two not-so-well-behaved dogs, and countless plant babies.
+Dr. Croft-Caderao is from South Texas and is mother to a precious toddler and two not-so-well-behaved dogs.

 CLINICAL PSYCHOLOGIST & DIRECTOR